There are many ways you can start on your career and learning path to give you career choices.

 If you are an apprentice or trainee you will need to work with an employer and complete a VET qualification to become qualified in a trade or vocation.

-VET courses come with tuition fees, but if you are eligible for a government funded place, you may not have to pay those fees from July 2012 when Certificate I and II courses will be free.
+VET courses come with tuition fees, but if you are eligible for a government funded place under Skills for All, you may not have to pay those fees for certificate I and II courses and priority courses.
+Check your eligibility.

 See choose a career and find a course.